 Action Responsibility Phase 1 - Prevention Provide advice to the community, landholders and the NSW SES about the potential for a coastal emergency event and the types of responses that are permitted and not permitted.
 Council Assess threats to life and property arising from a coastal emergency through the CMP process.
 Make the public aware of the hazards and risks through publication of the Eurobodalla Open Coast CMP and this CZEAS, and education campaigns.
-NSW SES and Council Storm prediction and monitoring, including issuing hazard alerts i.e. Severe Weather Warnings by the BoM.
-NSW SES, BoM and Council Phase 2 - Preparation 1 Identify the most appropriate emergency coastal protection works including access and location.
+NSW SES and Council Council to monitor beach/dune condition and weather events such as warnings issued by the Bureau (i.e. Severe Weather Warnings from Port Kembla to Eden) and/or advice provided by Agencies which may impact the area.
+Council Phase 2 - Preparation 1 Identify the most appropriate emergency coastal protection works including access and location.
 For Long Beach this is considered to be toe protection using sand containers or beach nourishment through sand scraping if conditions and resourcing permit.
 Access to undertake these works is via Bay Road, which has a number of low access points that can be utilised depending on conditions.
 Council Prepare an environment impact assessment for emergency coastal protection works and gain necessary approvals from state agencies.
 Council To prepare for cliff instability, maintain an adequate supply of fencing, hazard tape and hazard signage at the Council depot.
 Council Maintain a stockpile of sand containers for the purpose of erosion protection works.
 These will be stored at the nearest Council Depot.
-Council Sand containers made of geotextile fabric or woven polypropylene fabric (not hessian) with maximum volume of 0.75m 3 should be used (DECCW, 2011).
-It is recommended that a container volume of not less than 0.3m 3 be used.
+Council Sand containers made of geotextile fabric or woven polypropylene fabric (not hessian) with maximum volume of 0.75m should be used (DECCW, 2011).
+It is recommended that a container volume of not less than 0.3m be used.
 Sand can be imported to the site from a lawfully approved source.
 Imported sand should have a grain size (D50) of at least 0.2mm and no greater than 0.25mm.
 Maintain the ability to mobilise required plant and equipment at short notice.
 Council Develop an operations procedure to guide Council's response to coastal emergency events (including resourcing, internal training, testing and periodic review).
 Council